Breakthrough-Energy/docs/source/dev/contribution_guide.md

 [Testing Guidelines](testing_guide.md)

-#### Code style
+### Format your Code
 Code is formatted according to the [black] code style and validated by GitHub before changes are merged.
 Therefore to avoid manually trying to satisfy the automated check, we recommend installing `black` locally and running it before committing changes.
 Their site describes editor integrations that may simplify this.
-Additionally, if using `tox`, the installation and formatting will be handled automatically, so no extra work is necessary.
+Additionally, if using `tox` as explained in the [installation], the installation and formatting will be handled automatically, so no extra work is necessary.

-#### Import formatting
+### Rules when Importing Packages
 In very short:
 * don't use wildcard imports;
 * do use absolute imports;